Instructor: Professor Rogier A. Windhorst.

 Early Greek Astronomy 3

-A brief history of astronomical observations 3
+A brief history of other astronomical observations 3

 Eclipses of the Moon and the Sun 3